 - ¼ cup crumbled feta cheese

 - Parsley Za'atar and olive oil to garnish

 - Prepare eggplant by peeling about 70% of the skin off, and cutting into cubes.
 Place in a collander and sprinkle generously with salt.
 Let sit for 30 minutes, and then rinse with water and pat dry.

-- While the eggplant is sitting, roast your cherry tomatoes by tossing with 1 tbsp olive oil on a sheet pan and sprinkling with salt & pepper.
+- While the eggplant is sitting, roast your cherry tomatoes by tossing with 1 tablespoon olive oil on a sheet pan and sprinkling with salt & pepper.
 Roast for 10-15 minutes, till soft and popped open.

-- When eggplant is done sitting in the salt, toss with 1 tbsp olive oil and sprinkle with salt & pepper.
+- When eggplant is done sitting in the salt, toss with 1 tablespoon olive oil and sprinkle with salt & pepper.
 Roast for 15-20 minutes, till fork tender.
 Allow tomatoes and eggplant to cool a bit.